rrooggiieerr/xyscreens.py/README.md

 You can also use a Serial/RS-485 to Ethernet/WiFi bridge, this is useful when the projector screen or lift is not close to your Home Assistant server.
-You can build your own bridge using [esp-link](https://github.com/jeelabs/esp-link) or buy an off the shelf product like the the [CDEBYTE NA111-E](https://www.cdebyte.com/products/NA111-E/2).
+You can build your own bridge using [esp-link](https://github.com/jeelabs/esp-link) or buy an off the shelf product like the [CDEBYTE NA111-E](https://www.cdebyte.com/products/NA111-E/2).

 Connect the D+ and D- lines of your projector screen or lift to the corresponding terminals of the